Protect PHP against session ID injection (session hijacking and session fixation)

 Complete snippet:

-// collect highly dependale environmental variables
+// collect highly dependable environmental variables

-$var = array();
+$var = [];

 $var[] = $_SERVER['REMOTE_ADDR'];